Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: Experiments

 \begin{itemize}[leftmargin=10px] \item {\it Performance Analysis}: In the far-shift OOD setting, {\bf our average performance surpasses 98 (Llama2-7B) and 96 (GPT2-XL) under the AUROC metric}, surpassing the optimal baseline by 10+ points.
 Moreover, our performance stands at {\bf an impressive 5.21 (Llama2-7B) and 9.89 (GPT2-XL) under the FPR95 metric, representing a remarkable 80\%+ reduction} compared to the optimal baseline, far surpassing all baseline methods.
 In the near-shift OOD setting, the robustness of our method is even more impressive.
 All of the baseline methods show significant performance degradation, especially in Llama2-7B, with the AUROC metric decreasing below 60 and the FPR95 elevating above 80.
 However, our method maintains excellent performances, with AUROC scores surpassing 90 and FPR95 below 30.
-This indicates that for more fine-grained OOD detection scenarios, our method demonstrates greater adaptability.

-\item {\it Model Analysis}: Comparing performances of Llama2-7B and GPT2-XL, we find two phenomena: (i) Results on GPT2-XL are more stable, performance differences between GPT2-XL on far- and near-drift settings are not significant, while Llama2-7B shows a significant performance degradation (mainly for baselines) on near-shift setting; (ii) the DiSmo technique is more effective on GPT2-XL, which suggests that there are more anomalous learning tendencies in latent spaces of small models, and the smoothing helps to minimize these anomalies. \end{itemize}
+This indicates that for more fine-grained OOD detection scenarios, our method demonstrates greater adaptability. \item {\it Model Analysis}: Comparing performances of Llama2-7B and GPT2-XL, we find two phenomena: (i) Results on GPT2-XL are more stable, performance differences between GPT2-XL on far- and near-drift settings are not significant, while Llama2-7B shows a significant performance degradation (mainly for baselines) on near-shift setting; (ii) the DiSmo technique is more effective on GPT2-XL, which suggests that there are more anomalous learning tendencies in latent spaces of small models, and the smoothing helps to minimize these anomalies. \end{itemize}

-In addition, we conduct significant tests (Details are shown in Table \ref{tab:mainresults-detail-llama2-7b} - \ref{tab:gpt2-QE}).
+In addition, we conduct significant tests (Details are shown in Table \colorref{tab:mainresults-detail-llama2-7b} - \colorref{tab:gpt2-QE}).
 We find that our methods almost pass all significance tests, while the embedding-based methods have the lowest pass rate among baselines, suggesting that their results are more susceptible to sampling error.
+We also find that the performance of differential smoothing fluctuates greatly in different settings.
+Therefore, we conduct the ablation of the smoothing order $k$.
+Results and analyses are shown in Appendix \colorref{sec:hyperparameter}.